Promo code SPRING2022 will be automatically applied at checkout!

 • It’s an autoimmune disorder impacting the insulin-producing cells of your pancreas.

-• It’s characterized by a lack of adequate insulin production, resulting in an inability to turn your food into usable energy for your cells.
+• It’s characterized by inadequate insulin production, resulting in an inability to convert your food into usable energy for your cells.

 • This type of diabetes usually requires insulin injections and may also be hereditary.